usememos/dotcom/content/docs/mysql.md

+---
-# Using MySQL as the Database Driver
+title: Using MySQL as the Database Driver
+---

 Starting in version 0.16.1, memos has added support for using MySQL as the database driver.